 Secondary conditions commonly associated with paralysis injuries include depression, pain, skin care and bowel and bladder management.
 These injuries can quickly become overwhelming for the victim.

-Overwhelming consequences
+Overwhelming Consequences

 Paralysis comes with significant changes in daily life physically, emotionally and financially.
 The medical costs of care and rehabilitation can be extraordinary, and the paralysis victim often loses a significant amount of income while receiving treatment and coping with their injuries.
 The average paralysis injury victim will spend 12 days in the hospital initially, followed by an average of 37 days in a rehabilitation unit, according to the Christopher & Dana Reeve Foundation.